 However, the Galaxy S10 5G is even bigger than the Galaxy S10 Plus, and so is massive and expensive.
 Currently there are no affordable 5G smartphones on the horizon, but Samsung could really get ahead of the curve if the Galaxy S11, or Galaxy S11e, had a low price and ran on 5G networks.

-- Before the S11 we'll get the Samsung Galaxy Note 10
+- See what we think of the Samsung Galaxy Note 10